 To enable this you should configure the task_serializer setting to use the auth serializer.
+Enforcing the workers to only accept signed messages, you should set accept_content to ['auth'].
+For additional signing of the event protocol, set event_serializer to auth.
 Also required is configuring the paths used to locate private keys and certificates on the file-system: the security_key, security_certificate, and security_cert_store settings respectively.
+You can tweak the signing algorithm with security_digest.

 With these configured it's also necessary to call the celery.setup_security() function.
 Note that this will also disable all insecure serializers so that the worker won't accept messages with untrusted content types.